 Use this when you come back to these questions to help you make an informed decision.

 Tracking your feelings is helpful for more than test-taking.
-But unfortunately, memory is notoriously unreliable, and we are subject to fallacies and biases in all kinds of decision-making.
+But unfortunately, memory is notoriously unreliable, and we are subject to fallacies and biases in decision-making.

 You can pass the NCIDQ Exam.